pgulley/loom/README.md

 ### How it works
 It's just a simple python server which recieves event singals from javascript which gets injected into the story.
 The only modification needed is to add a tag: `{LOOM}` to the user javascript of a twine story.
-The story must use the Snowcone engine for this to work.
+The story must use the SugarCube engine for this to work.

 ### Whats its for

 covid-inspired telepresence weirdness

+### How to run

+create and enter a virtual environment
+`export FLASK_APP=loom.py`
+`flask run`

 ### Development Status